 Minimum of one (1) year of continuous, full time experience providing direct patient care as a registered nurse in a health care setting.

-Must have a current, valid license to practice as a Registered Nurse in California and meet the California Board of Registered Nursing approval standards for program director.
+Must have a current, unencumbered, valid license to practice as a Registered Nurse in California and meet the California Board of Registered Nursing approval standards for program director.